blaenk/site/content/notes/problem-solving.md

 ## The Einstellung Effect

-The [Einstellung effect](https://en.wikipedia.org/wiki/Einstellung_effect) refers to a situation in which when you become fixated on one misguided approach to solving a problem
+The [Einstellung effect](https://en.wikipedia.org/wiki/Einstellung_effect) refers to a situation in which you become fixated on one misguided approach to solving a problem

 In my experience, I have gravely blown up a simple geometric problem involving cells on a grid to one involving Bresenham rasterization or A* path-finding.
 I allowed the prestige of the company to psyche me out into believing that the company would reasonably expect a typical candidate to solve something that complicated or niche.